happy-machine/FastQL/README.md

 Spin up a blazing fast Rust GraphQL API and query around your ML model in one line of python code.

-We include an example which can deploy and serve stable diffusion / runwayml / midjourney or any of the diffusers models in seconds
+We include an example which can deploy and serve stable diffusion / runwayml / midjourney or any of the diffusers models in seconds.

+We've observed about a **2x speed up** across the example schema vs a FastAPI/Ariadne python GraphQL server with identical schema.
+This is because although the model code is in python, the API is actually a Rust process running ActiX.

-We believe that the API code that is used to publish your model should be seperate from your model.
+We believe that the API code that is used to publish your model should be seperated from your model.

 **Please note**

 - Can only create flat / non nested schema.
-- Does not include an auth mechanism, you can implement auth using an API Gateway or proxy.
+- Does not include an auth mechanism, you can implement auth using an API Gateway or auth proxy.
-- Make sure you set RUST_ENV to production if you are using it on a remote machine
+- Make sure you set RUST_ENV to production if you are using it on a remote machine.
-- This is currently a prototype and should not be used in production. (currently CORS is hardwired, this will be fixed soon)
+- This is currently a prototype and should not be used in production (currently CORS is hardwired).

 <br/>